piyush-ramnani/productCRUD/README.md

 Below are some of the learnings while creating this project.

+### Clone the repo and run `php artisan serve` to run the project.
+You might see some test data initially on th homepage.

 ## Installing composer

 Since php comes as default in MAC, we would need to install composer.